commitgcp/Wiv-GCPOnBoarding/tutorial.md

 **Prerequisites:**
 - Google Cloud account with billing enabled
 - Access to a Google Cloud project
-- Enough privileges to create a service account and grant it permissions
+- Enough privileges to create a service account and grant it permissions in the relevant scope (project/organization)

 Click **Start** to get started!